Skip to main content

 • Written report with findings and remediation recommendations

-Assessment costs typically range from $300 to $700, depending on home size and whether lab testing is included.
+What a professional mold assessment costs breaks down typical pricing.
+Inspection costs typically range from $300 to $700, depending on home size and whether lab testing is included.

 What to Do If You Suspect Mold Exposure